vacary/docker/README.md

 ## Issues

-* Docker images default to use the Google Domain Name Servers (DNS).
+* Docker images default to using the Google Domain Name Servers (DNS).
 Access to these may be blocked on some networks.
 In this case, you can set the address of the DNS using the Docker option `--dns`, e.g.: